Amo-Addai/auto-portfolio/README.md

 Explore my GitHub Mono-Repo Hub of innovation with diverse full-stack and other playground projects.

+It includes multiple software architecture and engineering projects from Web development (full-stack - front-end & back-end), Product designing, Mobile & Desktop development, Cloud engineering, Blockchain, AI/ML, and other facets of engineering.

-It includes UI styles like Material, Argon, and more, blended seamlessly with React, Angular, and Vue.
-Backed by Node.js, Django, Flask, Laravel, ASP .NET, and others, it's a playground for dynamic tech stack combinations.
+Full-Stack Web Development Projects specifically, include UI styles and design systems like Material, Argon, and more, blended seamlessly with React, Next.js, Angular, and Vue.
+Backed by Node.js, Django, Flask, Laravel, ASP .NET, and others.

+This is a playground for dynamic tech stack combinations.

 <br />
 <br />

-Here are the links to each project:
+## Here are the links to each project and repository:

 <br />
 <br />